Best Calorie Tracking Apps of 2026: Complete Comparison

 Best for: Barcode scanning

-Lose It! excels at making tracking fast and easy, with excellent barcode scanning and a clean mobile experience.
+Lose It! makes tracking fast and easy, with strong barcode scanning and a clean mobile experience.

 Pros